drumboy02/Python-Caesar-cipher/README.md

 digit_of_life.py asks the user to enter their birthday in a specific format, sums all the digits and repeats until it returns exactly one digit.

+find_a_word.py prompts the user for a string and a hidden word to search the string for and returns the result.